Top 10 Google Analytics Goals for Car Dealers

 In the automotive industry, we talk a lot about goals — business goals, marketing goals, sales goals, goals to set goals. . . .

 Setting up goals in Google Analytics will help you track the most important actions taking place on your dealership website — the actions that are most likely to lead to sales.
-Here’s what your dealership should be measuring in Google Analytics.
+Here’s what you should be measuring in Google Analytics for car dealers.
 (Hint: it’s not all about VDP views.)

 - Clicks to Call

 To set up these goals, log in to Google Analytics, and navigate to the Admin tab on the bottom-left side of the page.
 Under Admin, you can select Goals (listed under the View column).

 Then, you have the option to either create a new goal based on a template or create a custom goal.
 Most, if not all, of your goals will require a custom setup.